Built by a scroller.

 Two weeks later, after watching almost every Steve Good video on YouTube, I finally got on the saw.

 “I fell in love.”
-The focus.
-The quiet.

 The way everything else just… fades.